-A key issue in supplying the user with useful information is to understand the research goals that they are expressing in their notes, files and email21.
-We have begun work with the GATE natural language processing system22, with some success in detecting goals in natural language sentences [ANON], and an ontology for goals has been defined [ANON].
+A key issue in supplying the user with useful information is to understand the research goals that they are expressing in their notes, files and email.
+We have begun work with the GATE natural language processing system, with some success in detecting goals in natural language sentences [4], and an ontology for goals has been defined [10].
 These ideas will inform the Agent.Me.

 An example of these ideas in action can be found in our case study of connecting users within one institution.
-For this, we use information gathered for the UK Research Excellence Framework23.
+For this, we use information gathered for the UK Research Excellence Framework.
 The information is about publications of every academic in the institution (coverage is not universal, in fact, but this does not prevent the system from working), and about the academics themselves.
-This information is available in RDF format, delivered via a web service.
-Also included, for many publications, is the plain text of the abstract.